-Around the World In 180 Days student workbook (Apologia) Available through Christianbooks.com for $24.00 (as of June 5th)
+Around the World in 180 Days student workbook by Apologia.
+Available through Christianbooks.com for $24.00 (https://tinyurl.com/kzvvv4j5)

 Geography Coloring Book (3rd Edition) by Wynn Kapit.
 This book is technically a coloring book, but for the purpose of this class, the students will use it merely as a reference book.
-All map work will be completed on separate sheets.
-Used copies are okay.
-Used on Amazon from $9. (https://amzn.to/2LHrISB)
+All map work will be completed on separate sheets so you may purchase used copies. (https://amzn.to/2LHrISB)

 The movies, The Boy Who Harnessed the Wind and Rabbit Proof Fence, will be assigned within the first semester.
 Students can access them in the way that is most convenient for them.